kubernetes/community/contributors/devel/testing.md

 ### Run a specific integration test

-You can also use the `KUBE_TEST_ARGS` environment variable with the `hack/test-integration.sh` script to run a specific integration test case:
+You can also use the `KUBE_TEST_ARGS` environment variable with the `make test-integration` to run a specific integration test case:

 ```sh
 # Run integration test TestPodUpdateActiveDeadlineSeconds with the verbose flag set.